 General Spread Questions

-The expiration date is printed in black ink on the edge of the cap as EXP followed by the month and year of expiry (for example EXP 06 2014).
-The expiration date only applies to unopened jars and is a guide for best quality.
+The best by date is printed in black ink on the edge of the cap as BEST BY followed by the month and year of expiry (for example BEST BY 06 2022).
+The best by date only applies to unopened jars and is a guide for best quality.
 As long as the jar remains sealed, the spread inside the jar will not go bad or become unsafe, but there will be a gradual loss of quality.

 No. Period.
 The cap should always make a definite ‘pop’ the first time the jar is opened.
 Crofter’s fruit spread jars are filled and capped while the spread is very hot (we heat it up to pasteurize it).
 As the product inside the jar cools, it creates a vacuum effect which causes the center of the metal cap to be sucked down.
 If there is no vacuum, it means that unsterile air has entered the jar.
 Unsterile air can carry microorganisms which cause food to spoil.
 So a jar with no vacuum (or no ‘pop’) may be spoiled.
 So long story short?
 Does not ‘pop’ = do not eat.
 Contact us and we will get things straightened out for you!